All Episodes

 Monday.

-Uh It's a great in fact it'd be a great day to look for a job, too, folks, uh, because a lot of people will be going to be taking off work uh to go uh participate in this big big time march.
+In fact, it'd be a great day to look for a job, too, folks, because a lot of people will be going to be taking off work to go participate in this big-time march.

-And actually, it's going to be safer on the roads because you're gonna have a lot fewer uninsured motorists out there because they're all going to be on the protest march.
+And actually, it's going to be safer on the roads because you're going to have a lot fewer uninsured motorists out there because they're all going to be on the protest march.

-Have you heard about the story that the uh a bunch of uh uh congressmen showed up at a at a at a rally at a DC gas station to hold a uh a gripe session on rising gas prices, and they showed up in their Yukons, their Chevy suburbans, and their Lincoln Town cars.
+Have you heard about the story that a bunch of congressmen showed up at a rally at a D.C. gas station to hold a gripe session on rising gas prices, and they showed up in their Yukons, their Chevy Suburbans, and their Lincoln Town cars?

-Now, is there a mixed message here uh or or not?
+Now, is there a mixed message here or not?

 Dana Milbank, Washington Post reporter, took an informal poll of staffer and congressional cars parked along Delaware Avenue by comparing cars displaying Democrat stickers versus those displaying Republican stickers to see which cars got more miles per gallon.

-Did Democrats beat Republicans by five miles per gallon?
+The Democrats beat Republicans by five miles per gallon.

-They were unable to find out how many miles per gallon uh uh the Senator Burr in North Carolina's VW thing got.
+They were unable to find out how many miles per gallon Senator Burr in North Carolina's VW thing got.

-And now uh oil prices uh is down uh to below 71 dollars, and the gasoline price has leveled off.
+And now oil price is down to below $71, and the gasoline price has leveled off.

-Uh at it says here two dollars uh national average at uh two ninety-two for regular unleaded, fifty percent higher than the prices were in February, but not yet reflecting the declines in the futures and the uh wholesale market.
+It says here, $2 national average at $2.92 for regular unleaded, 50% higher than the prices were in February, but not yet reflecting the declines in the futures and the wholesale market.

 Yes, sir.